verhovsky/books-futures-explained/src/0_background_information.md

 fn program_main() {
     println!("So we start the program here!");
     set_timeout(200, || {
-        println!("We create tasks which gets run when they're finished!");
+        println!("We create tasks with a callback that runs once the task finished!");
     });
     set_timeout(100, || {
-        println!("We can even chain callbacks...");
+        println!("We can even chain sub-tasks...");
         set_timeout(50, || {
             println!("...like this!");
         })
     });
-    println!("While our tasks are executing we can do other stuff here.");
+    println!("While our tasks are executing we can do other stuff instead of waiting.");
 }

 fn main() {